findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 treating secure elements as the root of the crypto chain only and not integrating it into the software agent or the device agent is running guided us in the right direction.
 That allowed us to realize that we don't need a fully symmetric protocol to bind the controller to the agent.
-In all possible cases, all that we needed was the simplest possible thing, an authenticator, **a trust anchor**.
+All we needed was the simplest possible thing, an authenticator, **a trust anchor** in all potential cases.

 That innovation brought us a possibility to use modern existing solutions and still have an equally robust system where we have cryptographic root-of-rust.